How to Update WooCommerce Safely, Without Downtime

 Update notifications are endless.
 Every time you open your wp-admin, something needs to be updated.
 This is not only annoying but also worrying.
-And when the notification is to update WordPress or update WooCommerce, then exponentially worrying.
+And when the notification is to update WordPress, WooCommerce, or a page builder?
+Exponential worrying.

-On the flip side though, updates have been known to make sites crash.
-WooCommerce updates are especially notorious for causing sites to go down and costing owners to lose revenue and customers.
+Updates cause sites to crash.
+WooCommerce updates are especially notorious for causing sites to go down and costing owners revenue and customers.

 But, worry not!
-In this article, we have put together the definitive guide to updating WooCommerce safely and without the risk of downtime.
+We have put together the definitive guide to updating WooCommerce safely and without the risk of downtime.

-TL;DR Updating WooCommerce is basically like updating a plugin, but the risks are much higher because it affects your entire site.
-The safest way to update WooCommerce is to test the update on a staging site first, and then apply the update to your live store.
-This is the only way to prevent downtime from negatively impacting customers and sales on your site.
+TL;DR: The best way to update WooCommerce is to test the update on a staging site first, and then apply the update to your live store.
+Prevent downtime and ensure your customers and sales are not affected at all.

 WooCommerce powers almost 30% of online stores, and with good reason.
 It is open source, highly customisable, and builds on a solid WordPress foundation.
 However the updates are painful, to say the least.